VANatHeritage/ConSiteTools/README.md

 #### Version 2.3.9-dev

 - VNHP began use of the automated biodiversity significance rank tool for site B-rank assignment.
-Changed the default setting so that B-ranks are calculated in site delineation tools.
+The setting was changed so that B-ranks are calculated in site delineation tools by default.
 - All Conservation Portfolio tools, and the "Calculate Biodiversity Rank" tool inputs no longer require inputs to be parsed by site type.
 PFs/EOs will only be associated with ConSites with a matching site type and within the search distance, and vice versa.
 - General-purpose function `flattenFeatures` added to replace `bmiFlatten`.